Who we are

 Information sharing, disclosure, and third-party data controllers and data processors

-We may use third parties to process personal data on our behalf.
+10.4 We may use third parties to process personal data on our behalf.
 Some of these third parties have servers located outside the EU, which means that when a person uses these services, data is passed between the UK and a country outside the EU.
-We will take steps to ensure privacy continues to be protected as per UK data protection legislation.
+We will take steps to ensure privacy continues to be protected as per UK data protection legislation in line with the BAF Information Security Policy.

 We will always seek consent to share data with any third parties for any other purposes.